Safe Programming Methods

 Lecturer: dr hab. inż.
 Paweł T. Wojciechowski, prof. PP

-Over the past decades, Moore’s law has been in force: “the number of transistors in an integrated circuit doubles about every two years”.
-Each new generation of processors made the programs to work faster.
-However, this trend is changing.
-The future computer systems will have more and more CPU multi-core units, but each individual unit will not be faster than the unit from the previous year.
-Thus, to fully utilize the hardware capabilities, computations must be carried out concurrently.
+For decades, Moore’s Law has held true: “the number of transistors in an integrated circuit doubles approximately every two years”.
+Historically, each new generation of processors made programs run faster.
+However, this trend is shifting.
+Future computer systems will feature an increasing number of multi-core CPU units, but individual cores will not necessarily be faster than those from previous generations.
+Thus, to fully utilize hardware capabilities, computations must be executed concurrently.

-Unfortunately, writing concurrent programs for contemporary computer architectures, which do not guarantee sequential consistency, is usually significantly more difficult than writing analogous sequential programs.
-In addition, testing such programs is difficult, and detecting and removing all programming errors in the code is not always possible.
+Unfortunately, writing concurrent programs for modern architectures—which do not guarantee sequential consistency—is significantly more challenging than writing analogous sequential ones.
+Additionally, testing such programs is difficult, and identifying or resolving all potential bugs is not always feasible.

-The purpose of the lectures is to discuss some programming methods that allow you to write concurrent programs that are correct and efficient.
-Firstly, we will see how to use monitors correctly and efficiently.
-Next, we will discuss the alternative synchronization method, i.e. transaction memory.
-Secondly, we will present selected automatic verification methods.
-Thirdly, we will discuss some issues regarding the correctness of concurrent programs aimed for modern computer architectures.
-Finally, we will show example methods and languages that make it easy writing of parallel and distributed programs.
+The goal of these lectures is to explore programming methods for writing correct and efficient concurrent programs.
+First, we will examine the correct and efficient use of monitors.
+Second, we will discuss alternative synchronization methods, such as transactional memory.
+Third, we will present selected automatic verification methods.
+Fourth, we will address correctness issues in concurrent programs designed for modern architectures.
+Finally, we will introduce selected methods and languages that simplify the development of parallel and distributed programs.

 Date